MGKurnikovaGroup/otf_general_public/otf_abfe/README.md

 # otf_abfe

 Implementation of On-The-Fly (OTF) Optimization for alchemical absolute binding free energy simulations using thermodynamic integration in AMBER20.
 See 10.26434/chemrxiv-2023-rtpsz for details.
+See test_cases for PLpro and lysosozyme example systems and directory architecture.

 ### **Parameterization**
 ***